gianowolf/RLC-Meter/cheatsheets/timer.md

 11. save the current value for next calculation
 12. repeat from step 8

-### Example: MEasure the Freq of the wave and reports through usart1 */
+### Example: Measure the Freq of the wave and reports through usart1 */

 ```c
 #include <stm32f10x.h>